idris-maps/idris-tools-docs/zoomable-map/readme.md

 * Choose the property that should be displayed
 * Choose the font family and font size

+Note that the property can include HTML to show links or images

 #### Style by property

 * Click the **Style** button and choose a point layer